 When choosing a modern database, one of the biggest decisions is picking a relational (SQL) or non-relational (NoSQL) data structure.
-While both are viable options, there are key differences between these two systems to keep in mind.
+While both are viable options, there are key differences between the two that users must keep in mind when making a decision.

-The five critical differences between SQL vs NoSQL are:
+The five critical differences between SQL and NoSQL are:

 - SQL databases are relational, and NoSQL databases are non-relational.